LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

   only strings.
 When given, the values to send can be given as a :obj:`tuple` (for example) at runtime, rather than as a :obj:`dict` containing both the names of the labels and the values.
 More about it in :ref:`the next section
-  <5.c.
-Sending data to other Blocks>`.
+  <tutorials/custom_objects:5.c. sending data to other blocks>`.
 This property can be set at any moment.
 - :attr:`~crappy.blocks.Block.t0` is a read-only property containing the timestamp of the exact moment when all the Blocks start looping together.
 It is useful for obtaining the timestamp of the current moment relative to the